Setup with Turborepo

 # Custom configuration

-New projects shouldn't have to customize the default configurations offered by @workleap/eslint-plugin.
+New projects shouldn't have to customize the default configurations offered by @workleap/eslint-configs.
 However, if you are in the process of migrating an existing project to use this library or encountering a challenging situation, refer to the custom configuration page to understand how to override or extend the default configurations.
 Remember, no locked in ❤️✌️.

 # Try it 🚀